datacarpentry/image-processing/_episodes/09-contours.md

 are blue.

-We can get that information about the contour hierarchies via the third return value from the `cv2.findContours()` method call.
-Suppose we call the method like this:
+We can get that information about the contour hierarchies via the third return value from the `cv2.findContours()` function call.
+Suppose we call the function like this:

 ~~~
-(_, contours, hierarchy) = cv2.findContours(binary, cv2.RETR_TREE,
+(_, contours, hierarchy) = cv2.findContours(image = binary,
+    mode = cv2.RETR_TREE,
-    cv2.CHAIN_APPROX_SIMPLE)
+    method = cv2.CHAIN_APPROX_SIMPLE)
 ~~~
 {: .python}

 The third return value, saved in the `hierarchy` variable in this code, is a three-dimensional NumPy array, with one row, 36 columns, and a "depth" of 4.
-The 36 columns correspond to the contours found by the method; note that there are 36 contours now, rather than seven.
-This is because the `cv2.RETR_TREE` parameter causes the method to find the internal contours as well as the outermost contours for each object.
+The 36 columns correspond to the contours found by the function; note that there are 36 contours now, rather than seven.
+This is because the `cv2.RETR_TREE` parameter causes the function to find the internal contours as well as the outermost contours for each object.
 Column zero corresponds to the first contour, column one the second, and so on.